What is new product development (NPD)?

 Product Strategy starts at front end of the NPD process

 One of the consistent challenges of NPD is managing the earliest stages, when concepts are in an embryonic state.
-Consistent steps for managing the front end of development helps to maintain focus on the tasks necessary to launch the projects that will best realize your strategy.
-Here you think like an entrepreneurs who avoid falling in love with the finished products but rather frame all concepts as MVP (Minimum Viable Products).
+Consistent steps for managing the front end of development help to maintain focus on the tasks necessary to launch the projects that will best realize your strategy.
+Here you think like an entrepreneur who avoids falling in love with the finished products but rather frames all concepts as MVP (Minimum Viable Products).

 We urge companies to think of their early-stage product concepts, however vague or aspirational, as an asset, as a product portfolio managed like a portfolio of capital investments.
 The process of concept development and testing, getting customer feedback on real-world prototypes, can’t be underestimated.

-Many ideas in the portfolio of early stage concepts are worth little or nothing to your company, for example they might not address your target market and often come out of causal brainstorming that are really glorified similar products without any differentiation.
-Others might be the next iPhone or Amazon, ready to disrupt markets, open new categories, enter new markets and earn enormous revenues.
+Many ideas in the portfolio of early-stage concepts are worth little or nothing to your company.
+For example, they might not address your target market and often come out of causal brainstorming that really glorifies similar products without any differentiation.
+Others might be the next iPhone or Amazon, ready to disrupt markets, open new categories, enter new markets, and earn enormous revenues.
 How can your company manage these vague concepts to leverage the best, weed out the rest, and develop the winners into new opportunities in a competitive marketplace, thereby gaining a competitive advantage and staying ahead of competitors?